fermyon/developer/content/spin/serverless-ai-tutorial.md

 ### Application Structure

-Next, from within the application directory (alongside our `spin.toml` file), we need to create the appropriate folder structure (the code below demonstrates the variations in folder structure depending on which model is being used).
+Next, we need to create the appropriate folder structure from within the application directory (alongside our `spin.toml` file).
+The code below demonstrates the variations in folder structure depending on which model is being used.
 Once the folder structure is in place, we then fetch the pre-trained AI model for our application:

 **llama2-chat example download**